Thamizhini-K-R/Customer-Satisfaction-Prediction/README.md

-Retail Grocery Sales Dashboard - Power BI Project
+Customer Satisfaction Analysis - Power BI Project Overview

-Overview
-This project involves creating an interactive sales dashboard using Power BI to visualize and analyze grocery sales data from a retail store.
-The dataset includes key metrics such as product categories, sales value, cost value, gross margin, cities, and profit.
+This project focuses on analyzing customer satisfaction in a retail grocery store using Power BI.
+The goal is to understand how different factors such as sales, profit, product categories, and location influence customer satisfaction.

 Objective
-To analyze the retail sales performance of a supermarket chain.

-To visualize trends in product performance, category-wise contribution, and city-level sales.
+To analyze patterns in customer satisfaction across cities and product categories.

+To identify high and low-performing areas based on customer-related KPIs.

-To help business stakeholders make data-driven decisions using interactive dashboards.
+To support data-driven decisions for improving customer experience.

 Dataset
 File: Supermart Grocery Sales - Retail Analytics Dataset.csv

-Fields:
+Important Fields:

 Date